 11. Heart Diamond Cut

 Heart diamonds are, as the name suggests, cuts that resemble the heart.
-It’s quite difficult to find heart diamonds on an engagement ring.
-That’s because the diamonds are predominantly used as novelties.
-Heart diamonds are the unmistakable symbol of timeless love and are popular among romantic couples.
-The diamonds also symbolize purity and innocence.
+It is quite difficult to find heart diamonds on an engagement ring because these are predominantly used as novelties.
+Heart diamonds are the unmistakable symbol of timeless love, purity, and innocence, and are popular among romantic couples.

-Since heart diamonds are difficult to facet, always ensure you examine them for any flaws before buying.
-If you’re looking for a totally flawless heart diamond, make sure the stone has been carefully analyzed on the ideal-scope tool, and shown to be optically-symmetrical.
-Heart shapes are popular in solitaire rings and pendants.
-But unlike most cuts, the heart doesn’t look great in smaller carats.
+Since heart diamonds are difficult to facet, it should always be ensured that they are properly examined for any flaws before purchase.
+Moreover, if a flawless heart diamond is desired, make sure that the stone has been carefully analyzed on the ideal-scope tool and shown to be optically-symmetrical.
+Heart shapes are popular in solitaire rings and pendants, but unlike most cuts, they do not look great in smaller carats.

 Andrea Hissom and Joan Collins are some of the celebrities that sport a heart diamond.

-Choosing a diamond has a lot to do with your personal tastes and preferences.
-While other factors will also come into play, you should always select a stone that represents your class and personality.
+Choosing a diamond has a lot to do with one’s tastes and preferences.
+While other factors will also come into play, a stone that is reflective of one’s personality should be selected, not necessarily one that might be otherwise exquisite but wholly unreflective of the buyer’s personality.